 ABSTRACT

-Background: The forest conversion into agrosystems is perceived as a threat to biodiversity conservation.
+Background: The forest conversion into agroecosystems is perceived as a threat to biodiversity conservation.

 Aims: The study aimed to assess the impact of tropical forest conversion into agricultural land on the communities of litter invertebrates.

 Study Design: The ﬁeldwork was conducted on two study sites: 1– rubber landscape (secondary forests, 7-, 12- and 25-year-old rubber plantations) and 2– oil palm landscape (secondary forests, 13-, 20- and 39-year-old oil palm plantations).
 Three sampling areas were defined on each land-use type and age class, for a total of 24 sampling stands.